Titus Vibe-Müller

 Titus Vibe-Müller (17 October 1912 – 19 May 1986) was a Norwegian film director.

-He was born in Kristiania.
+Biography

+Vibe-Müller was born in Kristiania on 17 October 1912, a son of merchant Heini Müller and actress Ingse Vibe.

 Among his films are To liv from 1946 (jointly with Finn Bø), Kampen om tungtvannet from 1948, which he co-directed with Jean Dréville, a French/Norwegian co-production documenting the Norwegian heavy water sabotage during the Second World War, Marianne på sykehus from 1950, and Flukten fra Dakar from 1951.
 He made a number of television documentaries with zoologist Per Høst.

 He was awarded the ENIC Medal at the 1948 Venice Film Festival.